lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     return JacksonSupport.createDefaultMapper(rpc.proxy)
 }
 ```
 This will create a `RpcObjectMapper` which implements `PartyObjectMapper` and makes use of RPC to retrieve node information to make it possible to deserialise the various party classes.
-Inside the `createDefaultMapper` the `cordaModule` from before is added and thanks to Spring, this object mapper will now be used by default for most (note the most for later) instances where serialisation or deserialisation is needed.
+Inside the `createDefaultMapper,` the `cordaModule` from before is added and thanks to Spring, this object mapper will now be used by default for most (note the most for later) instances where serialisation or deserialisation is needed.

 ### Some more serialisation and deserialisation configuration

 Now...
-I'm actually in quite a wierd position.
+I'm actually in quite a weird position.
 I wanted to go through all the other steps to get the endpoint working but no matter what I do, I cannot seem to recreate all the errors I used to get before getting it to work.
 I don't know what to say...
 But somewhere my exceptions are being swallowed and stopping me from seeing what is going on.
 Anyway, we must continue on.
 Thankfully I know why I added the rest of the code but I cannot provide you with the exception that each changed fixed...

 Soooo, let's look at the end product of the `rpcObjectMapper` that we started working on earlier:
 ```kotlin